 Due to the good graces of YouTube, I can demonstrate some of what makes Vertigo so great.
-I’ll use not only the original 1958 soundtrack, but also James Conlon’s 1999 recording, which has of all the original music from the movie.
-I use both recordings because I prefer some of the interpretations in the old soundtrack, even though Conlon had a better orchestra.
-I’ve never read Bernard Herrmann’s score, and don’t know what, if anything, he called his motifs, but you can refer to Wikipedia for the breakdown of the music “cues,” as well as info on the recordings.
+I’ll use James Conlon’s 1999 recording, as it has of all the original music from the movie, which the 1958 soundtrack does not.
+I’ve never read Bernard Herrmann’s score, and don’t know what, if anything, he called his motifs, but go to Wikipedia for the breakdown of the music “cues,” as well as to get info on the recordings.

 The first time we hear the Love Theme is when Madeleine drives her Jaguar out to the redwoods at Muir Woods, Scottie’s in the passenger seat.
-Oddly, the original soundtrack doesn’t have this important passage; so we hear the 1999 recording where it’s called “The Outing.”
-It takes only 19 seconds, but notice its serenity.
+Oddly, the original soundtrack doesn’t have this important passage.
+It’s called “The Outing,” and do notice its serenity.

 We next hear the Love Theme in “3 A.M.”
-(25 seconds).
-In this variation the theme is plaintive, wistful.
+In this variation the motif is wistful, plaintive.
 It accompanies a night shot of San Francisco’s Union Square where Scottie, unable to sleep, is walking.
 When the theme ends we see Scottie back at his apartment asleep on his sofa still dressed in his street clothes.
 The doorbell rings and Scottie awakens.
 It’s Madeleine and she’s just remembered more of her disturbing dream.
 Scottie is familiar with what she describes; it’s the old Spanish mission in San Juan Bautista.

 So Scottie has lost his love, and is suffering.
 The next iteration of the Love Theme is at the beginning of “The Nightmare.”
 Notice how sad the motif has become as Scottie visits Madeleine’s grave.
-Close the window after about 31 seconds or you’ll get into the actual nightmare, and we wouldn’t want that.
+The video will stop before we get into the actual nightmare.

 Performed in concert halls as a stand-alone excerpt, the famous “Scene D’Amour” is the penultimate appearance of the Love Theme.
 It’s the scene that includes the moment that director James Gray thinks is “the greatest moment in the history of movies.”
 It’s when Judy has been transformed into Madeleine and Scottie once again embraces his lost love.
-This “climax” might put one in mind of Wagner, perhaps Tristan.
+This climax might put one in mind of Wagner, perhaps Tristan.
 But the part of the “Scene D’Amour” that is the most powerful for me is its very beginning, when Scottie waits for Judy to return from the beauty salon; we hear the Love Theme in its most tender and intimate rendering.

 If these examples of the movie’s main musical motif don’t “do it” for you, as Judy might put it, then I doubt that Vertigo is the movie for you.
-But if you are moved, know that there are several other powerful motifs, and like the Love Theme, these other motifs recur.
+But if you are moved, know that there are several other powerful motifs in the film, and like the Love Theme, these other motifs recur.
 There is one bit of music, though, that appears only once in the body of the movie itself, but which we hear in the first three or four seconds of the film and during the opening credits that follow.
 These simple arpeggios tell us what the film is really about.
 Your assignment, should you choose to accept it, is to find the one scene where we hear this simple music.
 To help you in that task, here’s the 1999 recording by James Conlon, complete with playlist.

-Despite Hitchcock’s genius, Vertigo wouldn’t work without Bernard Herrmann’s exquisite score; the implausible storyline would be just too off-putting.
+Despite Hitchcock’s genius, Vertigo wouldn’t work without Bernard Herrmann’s wonderful music; the implausible storyline would be just too off-putting.
 But with the score, the story recedes in importance and the movie lover can luxuriate in the fusion of two art forms, the visual and the musical.
-Without the great Bernard, Vertigo would not be “the greatest film of all time.”
+Without Bernard Herrmann’s great score, Vertigo would not be “the greatest film of all time.”